MattMckenzy/Homehook/README.md

 Services:Jellyfin:MediaTypeTerms:Photo | Photo,Photos,Pictures,Picture | Alternative terms that can be used to specify photo media items.
 Services:Jellyfin:MaximumQueueSize | 100 | Maximum media item queue size to post to Home Assistant.
 Services:IFTTT:Token | | Authentication token used to post to Homehook, can be anything you generate and use on both sides.
-Services:HomeAssistant:ServiceUri | | Home Assistant's service uri, can be anything you generate and use on both sides.
+Services:Google:Token | | Authentication token used to post to Homehook, can be anything you generate and use on both sides.
-Services:HomeAssistant:Header | Authorization | Jellyfin's authentication header to use (the default is typically correct).
-Services:HomeAssistant:AccessToken | | Home Assistant's authentication token.
-Make sure to add "Bearer " before the token generated in your user profile.
-Services:HomeAssistant:Token | | Authentication token used to post to Homehook.
-Services:HomeAssistant:JelllyDevices | | The list of media player devices available.
-Used during phrase parsing.
+Services:Google:ApplicationId | C8030EA3 | The Google Cast Application Id to use.
+Replace this if you wish to use your own styled application instead of Homehook's.
 Services:Language:UserPrepositions | as,from | List of available prepositions to identify a user in a search term.
 Services:Language:DevicePrepositions | on,to | List of available prepositions to identify a device in a search term.
 Services:Language:WordMappings | | A dynamic list of key words, with values of comma delimited words.
 Used to map commonly misheard spoken words (i.e. Services:Language:WordMappings:Geoff = Jeff,Geoffry,Jeffry).